-Child-rearing can have profound effects on marriages and relationships between parents.
-For parents raising children with disabilities, the effects may be heightened because the child’s care needs can introduce unique challenges into the romantic partnership.
+Raising a child can have profound effects on marriages and relationships between parents.
+For parents of a disabled child, the effects may be heightened because the child’s care needs can introduce unique challenges into the romantic partnership.

-This is not to say that these relationships are doomed to failure.
-Many parents of children with disabilities report enduring, happy relationships, and some note that their parenting experiences strengthen their bonds with one another.
+This is not to say that these relationships are doomed to fail.
+Many parents of children with disabilities report happy relationships and some noted that their parenting experiences actually strengthened their bonds with one another.
 An improved understanding of the expected challenges that come with raising a disabled child may help parents maintain and improve their relationships.

 Relationship quality varies widely

-Reichman et al. (2008) note that living with or raising a child with a disability can have both positive and negative effects on family members.
-They write that, “On the positive side, it can broaden horizons, increase family members’ awareness of their inner strength, enhance family cohesion, and encourage connections to community groups…” However, as they go on to explain, “Surprisingly little is known about the ripple effects of child disability on the family.
-Population-based research, particularly demographic or economic outcomes, is scant.
-Existing studies indicate that having an infant with a serious health condition or health risk increases the likelihood that parents divorce or live apart…” (1).
+Living with or raising a child with a disability can have both positive and negative effects on immediate and extended family members.
+“On the positive side, it can broaden horizons, increase family members’ awareness of their inner strength, enhance family cohesion, and encourage connections to community groups,” however “surprisingly little is known about the ripple effects of child disability on the family.
+Population-based research, particularly demographic or economic outcomes, is scant.”
+Existing research indicates that having a child with a serious health condition increases the likelihood that their parents will get divorced or live separately.

-Although Reichman et al. are correct in their assertion that our knowledge is still fairly limited, researchers have been investigating this topic since the 1950s.
-In 2011, Sigan L. Hartley and colleagues (2) synthesized these studies into a new paper, adding the results of their own research; this is called a meta-analysis.
+Even though our knowledge about the relationship quality of parents of disabled children is still fairly limited, researchers have been investigating the topic since the 1950s.
+A research study from 2011 synthesized these studies into a new paper and added the results of their own research; this is called a meta-analysis.

-Like Reichman et al., Hartley et al. emphasize that the impacts of raising a child with a disability are often mixed.
-They quote one of their interviewees, the mother of a son with fragile X syndrome, who told them, “There have been times when it has been a real strain on the marriage.
+This meta-analysis emphasized that the impacts of raising a child with a disability are often mixed.
+The mother of a son with fragile X syndrome said: “there have been times when it has been a real strain on the marriage.
 But overall I think it’s made me a better person.
 And it has made my husband and I a stronger couple.”

 The nature of a child’s diagnosis

-Hartley et al. note that certain childhood disabilities may lead to more parental stress than others, and that these varying stress levels can impact their relationships.
-They cite prior research (3), which demonstrated that parents of children with physical conditions such as cerebral palsy (CP) or congenital heart disease had a higher rate of divorce than parents of children with intellectual disabilities.
+Certain childhood disabilities may lead to more parental stress than others and these varying stress levels can impact their relationships.
+Prior research has demonstrated that parents of children with physical conditions such as cerebral palsy (CP) or congenital heart disease had a higher rate of divorce than parents of children with intellectual disabilities.
 Additionally, there is evidence that parents of children with Down syndrome tend to have higher-quality marriages than parents of children with other types of developmental disabilities.

 The child’s age

 Most research on marital quality has focused on parents of young children with developmental disabilities.
-Less is known about how these relationships may change as the child ages, but research suggests that the type and extent of challenges these parents face can fluctuate over time.
-Certain transitions, such as the start of puberty or the transition out of K-12 schooling and into adulthood – can be especially stressful.
-For example, parents may begin to struggle more in their relationships as their child enters the teenage years.
+Less is known about how these relationships may evolve as the child ages, but research suggests that the type and extent of challenges that these parents face fluctuates over time.
+Certain transitions – such as the start of puberty or the transition out of K-12 schooling and into adulthood – can be especially stressful.
+Parents may begin to struggle more in their relationships as their child enters the teenage years.

 Number of children